 Before we can learn more about pi, it will help if we review a bit of geometry.
 In particular, we need to brush up on circles.
 Why?
 Well, we’ll get around (pun intended!) to that in a second…

-The distance from one side of a circle to the opposite side (twice the radius) is the “diameter.”
-The “area” of a circle is the number of square units inside the circle.
+The circumference of a circle is its perimeter or the length around it.
+The distance from the center of a circle to its edge is the radius.
+The distance from one side of a circle to the opposite side (twice the radius) is the diameter.
+The area of a circle is the number of square units inside the circle.

-Since circles can vary in size, yet they all retain the same shape, ancient mathematicians knew there had to be a special relationship among the elements of a circle.
-That special relationship turns out to be the mathematical constant known as “pi.”
+Since circles can vary in size, yet they all retain the same shape, ancient mathematicians knew there had to be a special relationship amongst the elements of a circle.
+That special relationship turns out to be the mathematical constant known as pi.

 Pi is the ratio of a circle’s circumference to its diameter.
 Regardless of the size of the circle, pi is always the same number.
 So, for any circle, dividing its circumference by its diameter will give you the exact same number: 3.14159… or pi.

 Pi is also an irrational number, which means that its value cannot be expressed exactly as a simple fraction.
 As a result, pi is an infinite decimal.
 Although 22/7 gives a result that is close to pi, it is not the same number.

 Since mathematicians can’t work with infinite decimals easily, they often need to approximate pi.
 For most purposes, pi can be approximated as 3.14159.
 Some people even shorten it to 3.14, which is why Pi Day is celebrated on March 14 (3/14).